 For example, the tech giant Google perfects their customer and engagement by keeping the conversation going with its customers on social media sites such as Twitter and Instagram.
 They respond directly to customer complaints and concerns on Twitter and post meaningful images on Instagram that keep people engaged and talking.

-Building a brand includes various elements that require patience to develop and execute.
-As you move forward with understanding the needs of your business and what you hope to deliver to your consumers, you will be able to select the right brand strategy for your business, and your brand will grow and delight your customers.
+As you move forward with understanding the needs of your business and what you hope to deliver to your consumers, you will be able to select the right branding strategies for marketing for your business, and your brand will grow and delight your customers.

 References: